hl7dk/kl-children/input/pagecontent/index.md

 # KLChildren
 This implementation guide describes the delivery of children health data to KL Gateway.
-The data originates from the documantation made by health nurses (sundhedsplejersker) in the Danish municipalities.The reporting aims for compliance with the Danish core profiles and the current work on a shared information model (FKI) for data in the Danish municipalities.
+The data originates from the documentation made by health nurses (sundhedsplejersker) in the Danish municipalities.The reporting aims for compliance with the Danish core profiles and the current work on a shared information model (FKI) for data in the Danish municipalities.

 The profiles for the reporting are restricted to allow only the information that is required to report to KL Gateway.